Graph isomorphism in quasipolynomial time parameterized by treewidth: Handling Small Objects via String Canonization

-\paragraph{The Intuition Behind this Central Problem} We want to keep this paragraph as simple as possible and do not want to introduce tree decompositions yet.
-For our purpose, we consider a simple concept of a graph decomposition.
-In this paragraph, a graph decomposition of a graph $G=(V,E)$ is a family of subgraphs $\{H_i\}_{i\in[t]}$ that covers the edges of the entire graph, i.e., $E(G)=E(H_1)\cup\ldots\cup E(H_t)$.
+\paragraph{The Intuition Behind this Central Problem} We want to keep this subsection as simple as possible and do not want to introduce tree decompositions yet.
+For our purpose, we consider a simplified formulation of a graph decomposition.
+In this subsection, a graph decomposition of a graph $G=(V,E)$ is a family of subgraphs $\{H_i\}_{i\in[t]}$ that covers the edges of the entire graph, i.e., $E(G)=E(H_1)\cup\ldots\cup E(H_t)$.
 We say that a graph decomposition is defined in an isomorphism-invariant way if for two isomorphic graphs $G,G'$ the decompositions $\{H_i\}_{i\in[t]},\{H_i'\}_{i\in[t]}$ are defined in such a way that each isomorphism $\phi\in\iso(G;G')$ also maps each subgraph $H_i$ of the decomposition of $G$ to a subgraph $H_j'$ of the decomposition of $G'$.
 In particular, such a decomposition has to be invariant under automorphisms of the graph.

 Assume we have given a graph $G$ for which we can construct a graph decomposition $\{H_i\}_{i\in[t]}$ in an isomorphism-invariant way and our task is the computation of a canonical labeling for $G$.
 A priori, it is unclear how to exploit our graph decomposition.
 In a first step, we could compute canonical labelings $\Delta_i\rho_i:=\can(H_i)$ for each subgraph $H_i$ recursively.
 The central question is how to merge these labeling cosets $\Delta_i\rho_i$ for $H_i$ in order to obtain a canonical labeling $\Delta\rho$ for the entire graph $G$.